jundalisay/superblist/content/en/research/descartes/philosophy/part-4/section-05b.md

-{{< s v="4.147" >}} It is more difficult for them to pass through air, water, and the outer earth than through the interior
+{{< s v="4.147" >}} It is more difficult for them to pass through air, water, and the outer earth than through the interior.

 However, as many new particles always approach from parts of the sky `E` and `F`.